artur-ciocanu/launch.en/help/extension-reference/web/adobe-target-extension-v2.md

 No configuration is needed.

+### Load Target with On-Device Decisioning

+Add this action to your Platform Launch rule where it makes sense to load Target with [on-device decisioning](https://experienceleague.adobe.com/docs/target/using/implement-target/client-side/at-js-implementation/on-device-decisioning/on-device-decisioning.html) enabled in the context of your rule.
+This loads the at.js library with on-device decisioning enabled into the page.
+In most implementations, Target should be loaded on every page of your site.
+Adobe recommends using the Load Target with On-Device Decisioning action only if it is preceded by a Target call.
+Otherwise, you might run into issues like the Analytics call being delayed.

+No configuration is needed.

 ### Add Params to All Requests

 Add parameters to all Target requests.
 The Load Target action must be used earlier.